Can you imagine what it’d be like to win the lottery?

 5. You can’t actually increase your odds

 Here’s the biggest secret of them all – playing the lottery is pure gambling – nothing more, nothing less.

 It’s a game of pure chance… where the odds are far from on your side.

 It’s not like a game of poker where there’s an element of skill involved, it’s just a numbers game.

-Sure, there might be a few helpful lottery tips within the guide, but certainly nothing you’can’t find for free doing a quick Google search.
+Sure, there might be a few helpful lottery tips within the guide, but certainly, nothing you can’t find for free with a quick Google search.